ndreasg/aws-identity-round-robin-workshop/docs/delegation/build.md

 6. Now go to the Amazon Inspector Console.
 Click **Assessment Templates** and check the box to the left of both of the template names that begin with *LampInspectorAssessmentTemplate* and click **Delete**.
 You will be asked to confirm the deletion.
 Click **Yes**.
 After 30 or so seconds you will see an error message telling you that you are not authorized to call the inspector:DeleteAssessmentTemplate action.
 This is because you have read-only access to Inspector.

 7. Now go to the GuardDuty console, click **Settings**, change the *Frequency for updated findings* field to a different value, and click **Save**.
 You will see an error message telling you that you are not authorized to perform the action.
 You may need to scroll up to see it.
+Once you refresh the browser, you can see that the frequency didn't change.
 This is because you have read-only access to GuardDuty.

 8. Go to the Macie console, make sure you are in the US East (N. Virginia) region, click Settings, Ignore the Error at the top.
 Scroll down and click the **Re-enable Macie** button.
 You will receive an error message regarding this action because you have read-only access to Macie.